 The status of the nature reserve

 Ferncliffe is a municipal nature reserve and green belt, but despite its biodiversity, rich ecological systems, and importance as a catchment area, it has not been legally proclaimed as such.
 A decision to award it protected status has been taken by the municipality and various groups are working with the authorities to effect this.
 A biodiversity site assessment was held in September 2021 as part of this process.
-Other long-term stakeholders in the Reserve include Wildlands, A Rocha and University of KwaZulu-Natal researchers.
+Funds for a boundary survey are currently being raised.
+Other long-term stakeholders in the Reserve include Wildlands, A Rocha, two local mountain biking clubs and University of KwaZulu-Natal researchers.
 We’ll work together where possible.

-Thabane Khoza at the Msunduzi Municipality has provided us with guidance and help.
+Thabane Khoza and Fikile Zwane at the Msunduzi Municipality have provided us with guidance and help.
 Thank you.

 Ferncliffe forest wilding is touched by the generosity of the team at Indevaldi, who offered us accounting services largely pro bono for six months.
 Also giving so much more than we could have expected is Stiaan Smit of Atlas, who made our lovely website.
 Thank you for all you did.

 David Southwood’s exceptional skills are responsible for most of the key visual and drone images.